 A complication for individuals with hemophilia who are receiving factor replacement therapy is the production of antibodies, also called inhibitors, that inactivate the replacement factor.
 The overall prevalence of inhibitor formation is up to 30% in individuals with hemophilia A and up to 5% in individuals with hemophilia B. Individuals with an inhibitor are treated with what are known as bypassing agents that initiate coagulation by a pathway that is independent of Factor VIII or Factor IX, the proteins that are deficient or inactivated in individuals with hemophilia A and B respectively.
 Currently available bypassing agents include recombinant Factor VIIa, NovoSeven® RT produced by Novo Nordisk and activated prothrombin complex concentrates, marketed as FEIBA by Shire.
 NovoSeven® was first approved in 1999 and is indicated for treatment of bleeding episodes, prevention of bleeding during surgeries in individuals with hemophilia A or B with an inhibitor, and individuals with congenital Factor VII deficiency.
 In 2006, it was approved for the treatment of acquired hemophilia.
 NovoSeven® RT was approved in 2014 and is also indicated for treatment of Glanzmann's thrombasthenia.
 Sales of NovoSeven® RT in 2016, which we estimate based on our research, were \$1.4 billion.
 FEIBA is approved for use in individuals with hemophilia A or B with an inhibitor, which we estimate, based on our research, had 2016 sales of \$0.8 billion.
+Based on our market research, the treatable Factor VIIa patient population in the world's seven major markets is approximately 3,000 patients.

-Based on our research, we estimate worldwide sales of all Factor IX-containing products for the treatment of hemophilia B in 2016 were approximately \$1.2 billion, including approximately \$0.7 billion as reported by Pfizer, Inc. for its BeneFIX® product and \$0.3 billion as reported by Bioverativ and Swedish Orphan Biovitrum for their Alprolix® product.
+Based on our research, we estimate worldwide sales of all Factor IX-containing products for the treatment of hemophilia B in 2016 were approximately \$1.2 billion, including approximately \$0.7 billion as reported by Pfizer, Inc. for its BeneFIX® product and \$0.3 billion as reported by Bioverativ and Swedish Orphan Biovitrum for their Alprolix® product, and we estimate that the worldwide Factor IX patient population is approximately 9,700 patients.